 In the context of McGill’s food service system, this means increased centralization of food providers over the past 20 years, beginning with the university’s 11-year contract with Coca-Cola in 1999 that made the company the sole distributor of beverages on campus.
 The number of student-run food businesses has been steadily declining since.
 Two prominent examples are the permanent closure of the Architecture Café in 2010 and replacement of Tim Hortons with Première Moisson at the Redpath Library basement in 2014.
 Both decisions were implemented despite great resistance from the student body.

-For Erik Chevrier, this ability to resist and mobilize, coupled with the availability of research funding, resources, and agricultural centers, makes universities the ideal places for reforming our food systems away from profit-driven corporations.
-He called out the contracts made between universities and companies across North America giving a single food provider the exclusive mandate to offer food services on campus.
+For Erik Chevrier, this ability to resist and mobilize, coupled with the availability of research funding, resources, and agricultural centers, makes universities the ideal places for reforming our food systems.
+He calls out the contracts made between universities and companies across North America that give a single food provider the exclusive mandate to offer food services on campus.
 In McGill’s case, that single provider is Dana Hospitality – a food service franchise.
-Most students living in residences are signed into a mandatory meal plan provided by Dana Hospitality.
+Most students living in residences are signed into a mandatory meal plan provided by Dana.
 Students today pay $5,975 a year for a limited number of meals.
-Earlier this year, Dana Hospitality furthered its monopoly over food on campus by taking over 11 more cafes.
+Earlier this year, Dana furthered its monopoly on campus by taking over 11 more cafes.

-For the MFC founders, it is vital that the memory of student-run initiatives shut down by the university is preserved.
+For the MFC founders, it’s vital that the memories of student-run initiatives shut down by the university are preserved.
 The turnover rate of students is fast compared to the glacial speed of institutional and structural change, and students need to know that the current system is not the norm.
-At Concordia, for instance, Erik Chevrier pointed out that it took 10 years for the university to listen to students’ complaints about the university’s profit-driven food service system.
-New students coming into McGill will have no way of knowing that there used to be an alternative to mandatory meal plans prior to 2009, or that student-run dining options like SNAX used to be much more prevalent.
+For instance, it took 10 years for Concordia to listen to students’ complaints about the university’s profit-driven food service system.
+Without the memories, new students will have no way of knowing that there used to be an alternative to mandatory meal plans prior to 2009, or that student-run dining options like SNAX used to be much more prevalent.

 The turnover rate of students is fast compared to the glacial speed of institutional and structural change, and students need to know that the current system is not the norm.

-While there are students who can afford meal plans and dining options on campus, there are many who cannot.
-Students from low-income backgrounds or international students facing harsh exchange rates may be most vulnerable to food insecurity.
+While some can afford meal plans and dining options on campus, there are many students who cannot.
+Those from low-income backgrounds or international students facing harsh exchange rates may be most vulnerable to food insecurity.
 A survey conducted by the SSMU in 2015 revealed that almost 80% of 1300 surveyed students felt that food on campus was unaffordable.
 Not much has changed since.

-On a more positive note, a CHNGR representative pointed out that McGill is not starting out from scratch, referring to McGill’s farm on the Macdonald campus, and now the MFC, dedicated to connecting different food groups on campus, supporting new ones, conducting research, and starting a dialogue to let students take back control over our food.
+On a more positive note, a CHNGR representative points out that McGill is not starting out from scratch, referring to its farm on the Macdonald campus, and now the MFC, dedicated to connecting different food groups, supporting new ones, conducting research, and starting a dialogue to let students take back control over our food.

-Following the panel discussion, the audience, panelists, and various food groups on the McGill campus were invited to attend a socializing event at ECOLE.
-Surrounded by good food, fruitful discussions, laughter, and plenty of conversation, the MFC had succeeded in bringing community back to McGill’s food system for the evening.
+Following the panel discussion, the audience, panelists, and various food groups on campus were invited to attend a socializing event at ECOLE.
+Surrounded by good food, fruitful discussions, laughter, and plenty of conversation, the MFC had succeeded in bringing community back to McGill’s food system, at least for the evening.